 FIGURE 20.
 Global age-length key created from Pacific halibut captured by NMFS trawl surveys in Alaska.
 Proportions-at-age sum to 1.0 within each length.

 FIGURE 21.
-Heat map of proportions-at-age from the NMFS Bering Sea trawl survey.
+Proportions-at-age from the NMFS Bering Sea trawl survey.
 Ages 15 and greater have been aggregated; proportions sum to 1.0 within each year.
 Note that no survey took place in 2020.